Treasures of Xenia

 Meanwhile Boww, Kasara’s horse, awaited a promise of a new barn and a new companion.
 He was very patient.
 Eight long years later, through a new business venture, we were able to buy the materials for the barn and complete it.

 Special thanks to Andy Huinink and his crew for doing a fabulous job.
 On the heels of the barn opening, Boww received his handsome new companion, Khodo to share his luxurious digs with.” – Angelyn

-THE HORSES – Summer, Khodo, Boww and Tango
+THE HORSES – Khodo, Thor, Mars & Tofino

 Khodo, the bay coloured quarter horse belongs to Angelyn and is a really social boy.
 Thor belongs to Dr. Di Meney and he is a Clyde/Quarter horse.
 If you are a guest you can visit them at the barn, inside or out, rain or shine on your way to the Labyrinth or Sanctuary for your meditation or to visit OPA.
 Please do not go into the field, when they are free, to see them.
 Please also, DO NOT FEED THEM.

 The white dappled grey percheron Boww and gentle black Tango have graced Xenia’s past with their amazing presence and are always remembered.

 Charlie – THE POT BELLIED PIG:

 As you come upon it, you may think it is a dog house.
 It is Charlie’s house and you pass it on the way to and from the lodge.
 Charlie was with us for all but the first year of his life.
 February 26, 2019 Doug's beloved pig Charlie left peacefully after spending nearly 16 years with us here at Xenia.
 RIP dear Charlie and thank you for making so many people smile whenever they encountered you.
 You will be so missed.
 Charlie loved talking with visitors and especially loved having his ears rubbed.
 When he was not at home, he was free to roam all 38 acres of Xenia and you would see him munching on grass and plants or just laying here and there basking in the sun.

 Read a letter to Charlie from Clara here.